Lazy Mountain, Alaska: Recreational facilities

-The Lazy Mountain Recreation Area is a 360-acre site which has hiking/skiing and equestrian trails.
+The Lazy Mountain Recreation Area is a 360-acre site which has hiking, skiing, and equestrian trails.
 The parking area at the East end of Huntley Road provides access to the Morgan Horse, Lazy Moose and Lazy Mountain Trails.

 Transportation

 Roads

-The Lazy Mountain area is only accessible by road from along the Old Glenn Highway, formerly Alaska Route 1.
+The Lazy Mountain area is only accessible by road along the Old Glenn Highway, formerly Alaska Route 1.
 This section of the Glenn Highway was bypassed when the Glenn Highway was rerouted across the Knik and Matanuska Rivers and the Palmer Hay Flats in 1976.
 The Old Glenn Highway is now reached from the south at an interchange off of the Glenn Highway at milepost 29.6, or from Palmer where the Old Glenn becomes Arctic Avenue.
-The Old Glenn Highway is classed as a major collector South of Clark-Wolverine Road, and as a minor arterial from that point north into Palmer.
+The Old Glenn Highway is classified as a major collector South of Clark-Wolverine Road, and as a minor arterial from that point north into Palmer.